-Definition V.1 (Seeking Route Recommendation).
-Given the cell division of Beijing, GPS trajectories, RoD order data, and a subset of RoD cars Z.
+Definition 2 (Seeking Route Recommendation): Given the cell division of Beijing, GPS trajectories, RoD order data, and a subset of RoD cars Z.

 Find the optimal seeking route for each car in Z to increase or maximize driver revenue.
 That is, for a single vacant car, when it arrives at a cell, determine which neighboring cell it should go to, or just keep seeking in the current cell.
-Recommendation is terminated when $\tau \geq 1440$.
+Recommendation is terminated when $\tau \ge 1440$.

 Basically, we solve the seeking route recommendation problem in two steps.
-In the first step, we use Markov decision process (MDP) to model the environment.
+In the first step, we use MDP to model the environment.
 In MDP, the transitions between cells follow the Markov property.
-Between transitions, the rewards - i.e., driver earnings - are calculated based on the predicted dynamic price multipliers and the possibility of taking up passenger orders.
+Between transitions, the rewards-i.e., driver earnings-are calculated based on the predicted dynamic price multipliers and the possibility of taking up passenger orders.
 In the second step, based on the environment, we use reinforcement learning to simulate drivers' behavior and determine the optimal seeking routes.
-Notations used in both steps are summarized in Tab.
-III.
+Notations used in both steps are summarized in Table III.

-A. Modelling the Environment
+A. Modeling the Environment